Introduction to How to Become a Data Scientist

 This should be the first topic on this page.
 Knowing your data is very important.
 The domain to which the data belong to, whether any relevant columns are missing, the shape and size of data, and data behaviour is necessary to derive proper conclusions.
 Missing data should be replaced or removed based on the relevance of the column.
 Proper care should be given to find out labeled and unlabeled data.
 The method of regression to be followed must be considered after proper study of data.

 7. Communication Skills

 Once data cleaning, exploration, and analysis are over, it is crucial to inform the developments to the concerned team members and also to the management.
 Communication skills come in handy over here.
 It is important to showcase your work with utmost patience in layman terms so that whoever in the presentation should get a gist of the message you are trying to convey.
-Speak with the people who are genuinely interested in your work, get information from people who have been working for long years and make everyone understand the importance of data analysis.
+Speak with the genuinely interested people in your work, get information from people who have been working for long years, and make everyone understand the importance of data analysis.
 Good communication helps in doing all these things in a methodical manner.

 You should be updated about the market and develop your data analysis accordingly.
 Work hard for your data and do a perfect analysis as a small mistake means screwing up your organization.
 No one wants to do that.
 The data scientist can specialize in any field because huge data is present in every field of science in the world.
 Knowledge of all the above-mentioned topics in itself cannot make you a skilled data scientist.
 You should be hardworking and open to new ideas always.
-As the world changes so do the field of data.
+As the world changes, so do the field of data.

 This is a guide to How to Become a Data Scientist.
 Here we discuss the introduction and what is data scientist respectively.
 You can also go through our other related articles to learn more –